shubhamsharma2107/soc-automation-homelab/phase3.md

-## Phase 3: Execute Mimikatz & Verify Wazuh Detections
+## Phase 3: Mimikatz Execution & Wazuh Detection

 The following steps are performed on the **Windows 10 endpoint**.